keithgordon/blacktechnews/README.md

-# blacktechnews
+# Black Tech Wews
-News site focused on African Americans in tech built using MongoDB, ExpressJS, AngluarJS, and NodeJS. http://www.blacktech.news
+News site focused on African Americans in tech built using MongoDB, ExpressJS, AngluarJS, and NodeJS.

 ## Demo
 You can test a fully working live demo at https://blacktech.news